yewin-mm/spring-boot-docker-sample/README.md

   * You should clean (remove) `unused containers and images` to reduce taking docker space. <br> But if you've planned to use that container in the future, you don't need to remove the container and just stopping is ok. <br>
   You can even remove the container without removing its image if you've planned to use in the future.
+  * You can check disk space first by typing `docker system df`.

-  * To remove all unused or stopped or unsuccessful containers
+  * To remove all unused or stopped or unsuccessful containers (recommended way)
     * Type
       ```sh
       docker container prune
       ```

-  * To remove all unused images
+  * To remove all unused images (recommended way)
     * Type
        ```sh
        docker image prune
        ```

-  * To remove all unused networks
+  * To remove all unused networks (need to take care your network <br> because your container may just stop for a while and if that container used the network, that will also be removed as container is stopped that time if you do below command. <br> Please note that you can't start your container again after you clean the network which are mapping (bind) with container)
     * Type
        ```sh
        docker network prune